ainapuig/ainapuig.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
 I'm a PhD candidate in economics at American University.
 I visited the University of Pennsylvania during Spring 2024.

 **I will be on the job market during the 2024-2025 academic year.**